luky1971/SurvivalShouter/Readme.md

 Survival Shouter is a modification of the popular Survival Shooter game demo by Unity Technologies (https://www.assetstore.unity3d.com/en/#!/content/40756).

-## Setup

-In addition to the entire Unity project and all assets, this distribution includes pre-built executables for 32-bit and 64-bit Windows in the bin folder.
-To build the game for other platforms, you will have to first build the splistener plugin for that platform and add it to the Unity project.
-For details on how to build splistener, see the readme file in the `splistener` folder.
-For instructions on building a Unity project, please consult the Unity Engine documentation at http://docs.unity3d.com/Manual/index.html.

 ## How to play

+You will have to download and install Unity 5 (https://unity3d.com/get-unity) and then open this folder as a Unity project.
+Then open `Assets\_CompletedAssets\Scenes\Level 01 5.x.unity` and hit the play button at the top of the Unity editor.
+Only Windows (both 32-bit and 64-bit) is currently supported.

+You have to play within the Unity editor because the Unity player for standalone builds has problems with plugins that depend on other plugins.
+Therefore, prebuilt executables for this game are not provided.

-Survival "Shouter" adds "shouting" (ie, a speech recognition element) to the top-down shooting gameplay.
+Survival "Shouter" adds "shouting" (ie, a speech recognition element) to the top-down shooting gameplay of the original.
 Most of the controls are the same as the original: you move with WASD, use the cursor to aim, and click to shoot (this version does not currently support mobile platforms).
 In addition, you can use the following voice commands to set a bomb:

 * "Bombs away!"
 * "Set bomb"